rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  Right.
 *  And second, that was sublime.
 *  And all I want to do tomorrow night is go back
-*  and now I'm going to switch my snowboard out for a dirt bike
+*  and now I'm gonna switch my snowboard out for a dirt bike.
-*  and I'm going to do the dirt bike X games version of it.
+*  And I'm gonna do the dirt bike X games version of it.
-*  I'm going to be doing all sorts of Superman.
+*  I'm gonna be doing all sorts of Superman.
 *  Can't get greedy with mother nature.
 *  I know, I know.
 *  She body slams you.